KaMI-tools-project/KaMi-lib/README.md

     )
 ```

-This results in a dictionary of more complex scores (use built-in `pprint` module to create a human readable dict.), as follows:
+It results in a dictionary of more complex scores (use built-in `pprint` module to create a human readable dict.), as follows:

 ```python
 import pprint